josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 **NMAR Analysis**

-When conducting the NMAR Analysis, we were familar about how the missignness data within columns may affect outcomes of other columns.
-Upon, looking at our datasets we found that columns that we consider to be NMAR, would `average_ratings`.
-This is because while looking at our dataframe, we realised that only two columns that had any possible null values: `name` as well as `average_ratings`, and thus we chose `average_ratings`.
-Moreover, with the help of our *Univariate and Bivariant Analysis* we obsereved that within the scattarplots itself, a mojority of the points were clustered around certain values, which led to us to decide that the `average_ratings` column had some sort of corelation with its dependency.
+In the course of our NMAR Analysis, we were attuned to the potential impact of missing data within columns on the outcomes of other columns.
+Upon scrutinizing our datasets, we identified `average_ratings` as a column susceptible to NMAR, as it was one of only two columns with possible null values, the other being `name`.
+After a meticulous examination, we chose `average_ratings` to be NMAR.
+Additionally, our Univariate and Bivariate Analysis highlighted a clustering of points within the scatterplots, reinforcing our belief that the `average_ratings` column exhibited a correlation with its dependencies.

 **Missing Depedency**

-To start off, we needed to compare null and non-null values of the `first_nutritution` distributions for `ratings`.
-We needed to seperate our data to its own data sets because, mentioned earlier, we needed to replace null values for average ratings to conduct our analysis.
-We decided to cateogrize our calorical values as it would better suit the comparison and provide insight on the relationship between the calories and rating.
+To initiate our analysis, we embarked on a comparison between null and non-null values within the `first_nutrition` distributions for ratings.
+This necessitated the segregation of our data into distinct datasets, as mentioned previously, to facilitate the replacement of null values for average ratings in preparation for our analysis.
+Opting to categorize our caloric values, we aimed to enhance the clarity of the comparison and glean insights into the nuanced relationship between calories and ratings.

 ```py
 def group(calorie):